lcpp-org/crane/docs/source/TwoReactionArgon.rst

    :caption: lookUpTableRateCoeff.txt (lines 1-16)

-Tabulate the ionization rate coefficient in CRANE format
+Tabulate the Ionization Rate Coefficient in CRANE Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Tabulate the ionization rate coefficient in a CRANE-acceptable format, for example using the following Python script
+To tabulate the ionization rate coefficient in a CRANE-acceptable format, the following Python script is a suitable example:

 .. literalinclude:: ../../tutorials/TwoReactionArgon/data/RateCoeffReader.py
    :language: python